edvin/fxlauncher/README.md

 - [Maven Example](https://github.com/edvin/fxldemo) with [pom.xml](https://github.com/edvin/fxldemo/blob/master/pom.xml)
 - [Gradle Example](https://github.com/edvin/fxldemo-gradle) with [build.gradle](https://github.com/edvin/fxldemo-gradle/blob/master/build.gradle)

+### Changelog

+Check out [the changelog](https://github.com/edvin/fxlauncher/blob/master/CHANGELOG.md) for a list of all updates to the project.

 ### Video demonstration

 See the launcher in action in this short [screencast](https://www.youtube.com/watch?v=NCP9wjRPQ14).
 There is also a [video](https://www.youtube.com/watch?v=-6PlFVUgntU) about customizing the update user interface.